What is anal cancer?

 Anal cancer may be suspected from the appearance of the lesion, which is an irregular nodule on the skin surface or within the anal canal and bleeds easily on contact.
 It may be detected by digital anal examination, anoscopy (use of a special instrument to inspect the anus), proctoscopy/sigmoidoscopy (inspection of the rectum) or colonoscopy (inspection of the entire colon or large bowel).

-High risk patients (eg those with HIV infection or immune suppressed after organ transplant) may be offered anal cytology smears to detect high grade squamous intraepithelial lesions, similar to those used in cervical cancer screening.
+High-risk patients (eg those with HIV infection or immunosuppressed after an organ transplant) may be offered anal cytology smears to detect high grade squamous intraepithelial lesions, similar to those used in cervical cancer screening.
 A swab is inserted into the lower rectum and rolled around the anal canal as it is withdrawn.
 The swab is processed in the laboratory and examined to detect abnormal cells.
 Suspicious smears are followed by high-resolution anoscopy.